-- Age: 74 - Professional Background: Mr. Kahan has served as a member of our board of directors since 2007.
+- Age: 75 - Professional Background: Mr. Kahan has served as a member of our board of directors since 2007.
 Mr. Kahan is a former executive of AT&T where he spent nearly 38 years.
 During his tenure at AT&T and its predecessors, he oversaw approximately \$300 billion of acquisitions and divestitures, including the acquisitions of Pacific Telesis (1997), Southern New England Telecommunications (1998), Ameritech (1999) and the former AT&T Corp.
 (2005), as well as Cingular Wireless' acquisition of AT&T Wireless (2004).
 He was also responsible for AT&T's acquisition of BellSouth Corp. in 2006.
-Mr. Kahan serves as a director of Catch Media, Inc., a private digital media company. - Other Current Public Company Directorships: Mr. Kahan serves as a director of Amdocs Ltd., which provides software products and services to the communications industry worldwide. - Board Membership Qualifications: Mr. Kahan's qualifications as a director include his professional background and experience, previously held senior executive-level positions, his service on other public and private company boards and his financial and mergers and acquisitions expertise.
+Mr. Kahan serves as a director of Catch Media, Inc., a private digital media company, and previously served as a director of AmDocs Ltd., a publicly-traded company that provides software products and services to the communications industry worldwide, from 1998 until January 2023. - Board Membership Qualifications: Mr. Kahan's qualifications as a director include his professional background and experience, previously held senior executive-level positions, his service on other public and private company boards and his financial and mergers and acquisitions expertise.